James120819/Mood-Mirror/README.md

     ─ search.html        # Search tool
     ─ about.html         # About the app
 ---
-── mood_data.json         # App-generated mood storage
+── mood_data.json         # App generated mood storage
 ─ README.md              # Project documentation

 How To Run This App